What are fixed assets and inventories

 2. change in value relates to an exchange difference arising on a monetary item that forms part of the company's net investment in foreign operations.

-A change in value of financial assets not held for trading purposes and is not a derivative instrument may be entered in the fair value rather than in profit.
+A change in value of a financial asset that is not held for trading purposes, nor is any derivative instruments may be recognized in the fair value rather than in the income statement.

 The valuation of hedged items